 So, what’s the actual difference between an ETF like VTI and its Admiral Shares counterpart VTSAX?
-The main difference is that Admiral Shares of ETFs are mutual funds.
-This several advantages and disadvantages as we will see further down below.
-However, the main difference between the ETF and the Admiral Shares is how they are traded.
+The main difference is that Admiral Shares are structured as mutual funds while index funds are typically structured as ETFs.
+This difference in structure leads to several advantages and disadvantages in terms of trading as we will see further down below.

 Vanguard offers different share classes for most of their funds.
 According to them the higher you go up the asset class ladder, the more you will save on fees.
 Here’s an example of the average fees for different share classes: